 "Why is this happening to us?
 Who would want to hurt us?"
 I cried.

 "I don't know...
 I know it's hard, but I need you to calm down.
 I don't want anything to happen to you or the babies," he said soothingly.

-"How can I be calm Avery?
+"How can I be calm, Avery?
 My child is missing!
-Not your child, mines!"
+Not your child, mine!"
 I spat.